-If you have lost receipts for expenses.
-Can you still claim them?
-Generally, no; you can't make tax claims without receipts.
+Generally, you can't make tax claims without receipts.
 All of your claimed business expenses on your income tax return need to be supported with original documents, such as receipts.
-Without the "evidence" of receipts for your claimed business expenses, the Canada Revenue Agency may decide to reduce the number of expenses you have deducted.
-(The one exception is meal and vehicle expenses for moving or for northern residents, as described below.)
+Without the evidence from receipts for your claimed business expenses, the Canada Revenue Agency (CRA) may decide to reduce the number of expenses you have deducted.
+(The one exception is meal and vehicle expenses, as described below.)

-The Canada Revenue Agency regularly audits a certain number of income tax and GST/HST accounts each year to monitor compliance and serve as a quality check on the tax system, which means that your small business could be selected to be audited just by the luck of the draw.
+The CRA regularly audits a certain number of income tax and GST/HST accounts each year to monitor compliance and serve as a quality check on the tax system, which means that your small business could be selected to be audited just by the luck of the draw.